 What is your favorite Meinders event?

-Tell us about the work you have done as a student employee at Meinders.
+Tell us about your experience as a student employee in Meinders.

 What are your plans after graduation?

 "I am currently planning on taking the next half year off to travel and see the world, however, I am also looking into a variety of employment opportunities in the film industry for when that time is up.
 I have the option of possibly moving to New Orleans, or even further away over seas."

 What advice would you give to a incoming freshman next year?

 "First (and you've probably heard it a million times) get involved!
 I know it is cliche but it really is the best thing to do.
 Join a club like DECA, Toastmasters, or the Investment Club.
 Go to the events Meinders puts on.
 These opportunities are put here for you and they can often give you a richer experience and a wider array of resources and knowledge.
 You learn a lot in the classroom, you learn even more by doing.
 Getting a student job on campus is also a fantastic way to get involved! "

 For a chance to have your picture in the

 newsletter, be sure you tag #OCUMSB on Facebook, Twitter or Instagram!